KUL-RSDA/AquaCrop/README.md

 # AquaCrop

-AquaCrop v7.0 (July 2022) is the first open-source Fortran-based version of AquaCrop, developed at KU Leuven, and officially distributed by FAO.
+Starting from v7.0, AquaCrop is released as an open source Fortran code, developed at KU Leuven and officially distributed by FAO.
 Compared to AquaCrop v6.0, the AquaCrop v7.0 features bug fixes, performance improvements and internal restructuring, a translation from Pascal to Fortran,